 On top of that, the average life expectancy of a woman is longer than that of a man.
 Kristen may need her retirement income to pay for basic living expenses more than two decades after she leaves the workforce.

-Divorce is a major life transition full of uncertainty and change — but it doesn't have to dismantle a woman's financial future.
+Divorce is a major life transition full of uncertainty and change, but it doesn't have to dismantle a woman's financial future.
 Here are some ways women can emerge from divorce feeling financially empowered.

 For many women, divorce may mean becoming the sole breadwinner for the first time in several years.
-That shift in financial responsibility demands a new budget and a revised look at priorities, spending and savings habits, and wants and needs.
+That shift in financial responsibility demands a new budget and a revised look at priorities, spending and saving habits, and wants and needs.

-1. Create a Spreadsheet
+1. Create a spreadsheet

-Organize all assets and debts once the divorce is final, including account numbers, creditor names and balances.
+- Organize all assets and debts once the divorce is final, including account numbers, creditor names and balances.

-Update the names of beneficiaries on investment and retirement accounts, on insurance policies, and in your will and estate plan to reflect someone other than your now ex.
+- Update the names of beneficiaries on investment and retirement accounts, on insurance policies, and in your will and estate plan to reflect someone other than your ex.

-Update any joint account holder permissions on deposit accounts or credit cards so your former spouse is no longer named as an authorized user on the account.
+- Update any joint account holder permissions on deposit accounts or credit cards so your former spouse is no longer named as an authorized user on the account.

 Calculate your monthly take-home pay once the divorce is final, accounting for any alimony or child support you'll receive, or be made to pay to your former spouse.
-Don't forget to reflect any changes to your take-home pay that may result from a change in the cost of your workplace benefits like insurance, flex care plans, or retirement contributions.
+Don't forget to reflect any changes to your take-home pay that may result from a change in the cost of your workplace benefits like insurance, flex care plans or retirement contributions.

-3. Make a List of Monthly Expenses
+3. Make a list of monthly expenses

 In addition to the fact that costs of living inherently take a bigger chunk of one person's income than bills split between two spouses, divorced women need to consider new expenses, like health insurance.

-While children can stay on either spouse's health insurance plan after divorce, divorce expert and Forbes contributor Jeff Landers explains that an ex who was a dependent on the other spouse's plan may qualify for COBRA benefits coverage temporarily — but should plan to secure independent health insurance coverage as soon as possible.
+While children can stay on either spouse's health insurance plan after divorce, divorce expert and Forbes contributor Jeff Landers explains that an ex who was a dependent on the other spouse's plan may qualify for COBRA benefits coverage temporarily, but should plan to secure independent health insurance coverage as soon as possible.

-Calculate new monthly expenses for home and car payments, utilities, child care, and any shared debt that was included in the divorce agreement.
+Calculate new monthly expenses for home and car payments, utilities, childcare and any shared debt that was included in the divorce agreement.

-In her book, "All Your Worth: The Ultimate Lifetime Money Plan," for example, Senator Elizabeth Warren recommends a 50/30/20 budget.
-This means that half of your monthly take-home pay is dedicated to necessary and unavoidable expenses like housing, utilities, food, and loan payments; 30% goes to non-necessity expenses like a mobile phone bill, dining out, a gym membership, or a child's activities; and 20% to savings (including an emergency fund), retirement, or paying off debt more aggressively.
+In her book, All Your Worth: The Ultimate Lifetime Money Plan, for example, Senator Elizabeth Warren recommends a 50/30/20 budget.
+This means that half of your monthly take-home pay is dedicated to necessary and unavoidable expenses like housing, utilities, food and loan payments; 30% goes to non-necessity expenses like dining out, a gym membership or a child's activities; and 20% goes to savings (including an emergency fund), retirement or paying off debt more aggressively.

-Whether you were the household CFO, you relied on your ex to manage the money, or the two of your shared the task equally, you're now in the driver's seat of your financial life.
+Whether you were the household CFO, you relied on your ex to manage the money, or the two of you shared the task equally, you're now in the driver's seat of your financial life.
 Establish individual checking and savings accounts under your name and take advantage of digital banking tools that make it easy to keep tabs on all of your bank account activity, including the ability to pay bills online, deposit checks from your mobile device, and access and move money digitally, when and how you want.

-Set one attainable, short-term goal like automatically contributing money from each paycheck into a savings account to build an emergency savings net, or investing a specific amount of money into your own brokerage account to grow money over the long term.
+Set one attainable, short-term goal like automatically contributing money from each paycheck into a savings account to build an emergency savings net or investing a specific amount of money into your own brokerage account to grow money over the long term.

 As you make progress and reach these small goals, you'll gain confidence in your ability to control your financial destiny, regardless of how much the divorce may have set you back.

-A study published by the National Bureau of Economic Research revealed that divorced women may be more likely to work full-time after the age of 50, mostly driven by the need to generate income longer, in order to prepare for retirement.
-(Regardless of marital status, the AAUW reports that women have only 70% of the retirement income that men do, thanks to the aforementioned gender pay gap).
+A study published by the National Bureau of Economic Research revealed that divorced women may be more likely to work full time after the age of 50, mostly driven by the need to generate income longer, in order to prepare for retirement.
+(Regardless of marital status, the AAUW reports that women have only 70% of the retirement income that men do, thanks to the gender pay gap).

-In addition to maxing out annual retirement contributions to the extent possible — both to reap benefits like a “match" offered by an employer and to potentially reduce current taxable income — consider how divorce may impact future Social Security benefits.
+In addition to maxing out annual retirement contributions to the extent possible (both to reap benefits like a “match" offered by an employer and to potentially reduce current taxable income), consider how divorce may impact future Social Security benefits.
 If Kristen is still unmarried when she's 62 years old, she may be eligible to claim at least part of her ex's Social Security benefits because she was married for at least 10 years.

-Divorce uproots the personal and professional lives of many women like Kristen — but it doesn't have to derail your financial security, or define your life.
+Divorce uproots the personal and professional lives of many women like Kristen, but it doesn't have to derail your financial security or define your life.
 Focus your energy on knowing where you stand today financially and where you want to be moving forward.